lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/2_Lesson_2/buildingASequence.md

   }, Melody, '4n');
 ```

-5. you can change the interpretation of the melody by changing the third argument of `Tone.Sequence()`.
+5. You can change the interpretation of the melody by changing the third argument of `Tone.Sequence()`.
     * 16n: 16th nots
     * 8n: 8th note
     * 4n: quarter note
     * 2n: half note
     * 1n: whole note
-6. next we can set the parameters of `Tone.Transport()` shown above.
+6. Next we can set the parameters of `Tone.Transport()` shown above.
 7. The final step is to set the trigger to begin the sequence.
 You could include the `.start()` method at the end of the setup function to have music that begins automatically, or set up a condition to trigger/stop the sequence based on certain conditions. (remember to always use mousePressed(), mouseReleased(), keyPressed() and/or keyReleased() for these triggers)

 {{% codepen 500 QWjvbzq %}}